TheOdinProject/curriculum/web_development_101/project_html_css.md

 1. Understand how to use classes and ids to target CSS at specific elements on the page
 1. Build a very basic form (even if it doesn't "go" anywhere)

+## Setting Up Your Project's Github Repository (optional)

+You'll want to organize all your projects as you go through the course, and the best way to do so is using Github.
+It's like a file storage system for code that lives in the cloud and that can be seen by others.
+You already set up your Github account in the [Installations Project](/courses/web-development-101/lessons/installations), so here we're going to put it to use.

+1. If you haven't already, create a folder on your computer called `The Odin Project` which will house all your projects .
+2. Go to your Github.com account and log in.
+3. Create a new repo for this project [by following the instructions on Github.](https://help.github.com/articles/create-a-repo ) and call it `google-homepage` (instead of `Hello-World`).
+Make your repository "Public" instead of "Private".
+4. Go to your new repository on Github (`http://github.com/YOUR_USERNAME/google-homepage`) and take a look at it.
+If you scroll down, you'll see that the `README` file you just created is what is displayed by default.
+5. Open the `README` file on your local computer and change its text to include the title of the project and a link to this project on theodinproject.com.
+6. Commit the updated `README` to your Github repository using the commands below on your command prompt:

+        # adds all files that are in your current directory and which you've
+        # recently changed to the "staging area" (ie. they're "ready to commit")
+        $ git add -A

+        # commits all the "staged" files into your local repository
+        $ git commit -m "update README"

+        # pushes your local repository up to your remote one on Github
+        $ git push origin master

+When you're building your project, you will probably end up doing several `git add` + `git commit` cycles before being ready to push it up to Github with `git push`.

+Note: All Git commands need to be run from inside your project's folder (the one where you typed `$ git init`) or you'll get an error!

 ## Easy Version: Build the [Google.com](http://www.google.com) homepage
 (the simple one with just a search box).

+Inside your project folder, create your index.html file

   1. Tips:
       * DONT BE A PERFECTIONIST!
 You're just trying to make it *look* like google.com, not actually function like it and it doesn't have to be spaced exactly the same way to the pixel.
 Any dropdown menus or form submissions or hover-highlighting should be ignored.